neumino/neumino.github.io/movies.md

-### Uncharted
+### AI Love You
-*Released on 2022-02-10, vote average 7.2*
+*Released on 2022-02-15, vote average 4.9*

-A young street-smart, Nathan Drake and his wisecracking partner Victor “Sully” Sullivan embark on a dangerous pursuit of “the greatest treasure never found” while also tracking clues that may lead to Nathan’s long-lost brother.
+A modern love story set in the near future where an AI building is powered by human feelings.
+Due to a software glitch, it falls in love with a real girl, escapes the building into the body of a real man, and tries to win her affections.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/Dh7SZ5xDb00?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/kVlPF24TXsM?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>